CSU Service 1982 to 2008

 Director, Adult Fitness Program, Department of Health and Exercise Science

-My involvement with CSU began after my daughter came to us in 1978.
+My involvement with Colorado State University began after my daughter came to us in 1978.
 I had graduated with an undergraduate degree in chemistry from Wellesley College and a Master’s degree in education from Harvard, but I was looking for a different career path.

 CSU Degree and Experience